Availity/availity-ekko/docs/readme/partials/proxy.md

         [
             {
                 context: "/api", // if url context matches the proxy is triggered for all routes
-                rewrite: { // (optional) only rewrite urls as needed
+                rewrite: { // (optional) allows url to be rewritten before forwarding request to a proxied server
-                    from: "^/api", // (optional) allows url to be rewritten before forwarding request to a proxied server
+                    from: "^/api", // convert /api/v1/ping
-                    to: ""
+                    to: "" // to /v1/ping
                 }
             }
         ]